vincepaoloclemenia/payment/README.md

 * bundle install
 * rails db:create db:migrate

-# Interface
+# Testing

 I have only created an API and so the testing could be done by using Postman or any of the same platform.
+This has been done through TDD approach which means you may also run the test by executing `RAILS_ENV=test bundle exec rspec spec/requests/reservations_controller_spec.rb`

+I used the two payloads given from the example to write test cases.